Travis Jankowski Preview, Player Props: Rangers vs. Twins

 Travis Jankowski At The Plate

-- Jankowski has had at least one RBI in 26.3% of his games this season (20 of 76), with two or more RBI six times (7.9%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 25.3% of his games this year, Jankowski has had at least one RBI.
+He's picked up more than one in 7.6% and driven in three or more of his team's runs in one contest.

-- He has scored in 26 games this year (34.2%), including multiple runs in six games.
+- He has scored in 26 games this season (32.9%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.